Binksey/fluent-numbers/README.md

 # Fluent numbers

 Tired of plain numbers in you code?
-Ever dreamt of writing several lines of code instead of few characters?
+Ever dreamt of writing several lines of code instead of few digits?

 ### How does it work?